 Conference Co-Chairs Heather and Thom hit upon a master stroke putting the better part of the entire delegation on a rather small boat to go out and look for whales, while they decamped into town and George Street.
 What a fabulous experience!
 Not at all what this writer was expecting.
 First time on a real ocean here for this writer and the swells and buffeting of the swells gave the term sea legs a new appreciation.
 Finding the whales was the second learning out of the evening.
 Although no bait or tackle is involved, whale watching has all the variability and discipline of a sport.
 They are not out there frolicking on command like an animal in a zoo.
 Rather they are following their own rhythms and whims, appearing for a few moments one or two times before diving off to a new location.
 Add in the quest to photograph these sightings amid the chaos of the boat heaving about with a long lens which compresses reality and the sport of it all even becomes more appreciated.

 Less expected and a lot less sport like was a spontaneous streak diving demonstration, salute, whatever by a group of young men who appear to wait for the tour boats and dare each other to jump in nude just because.
 Good thing they do not put that in the brochures.

-All rights reserved Published with the support of the Council of Canadian Child and Youth Care Associations/Garth Goodwin on behalf of Connecting at the Crossroads 1995-2013
+All rights reserved Published with the support of Garth Goodwin on behalf of Connecting at the Crossroads 1995-2013